bitwarden/passwordless-docs/src/guide/getting-started.md

 ## ✅ Getting started for real

-To really use Passwordless you need to add our library to your frontend and add a small backend integration.
+To use Passwordless you need to add our library to your frontend and add a small backend integration.
 Integrating Passwordless into your app or website can begin as soon as you create a Passwordless account, and requires three steps: